Dr Inga Thiemann

 - intersections of labour, migration and human rights law

-I am happy to supervise research in the areas of Gender & Law, Labour Law, Human Rights Law and Public International Law.
+I am happy to supervise research in the areas of Human Trafficking and Labour Exploitation, as well as their intersections with Gender & Law, Human Rights Law and Public International Law.

 If you would like to book an appointment for my office hours, please follow this link: